-Once a request to extend an offer is made, how long does it take for MLSC to approve the request?
+Once a request to extend an offer is made, how long does it take for the MLSC to approve the request?

 Offer requests are reviewed several times each week.
-Companies will be contacted via email in the event that a request cannot be approved.
+Companies will be contacted via email if a request cannot be approved.
 If a request is taking longer than one week to be approved or denied, please contact the MLSC staff to follow up.

 Why can’t our intern accept the offer in the online portal?

 Interns do not accept offers in the online portal.
 Companies must send the intern an offer letter directly.
-If/when the offer is accepted, the company must log back into the portal and change the intern’s status to “hired”.
-Doing so will automatically prompt companies to upload the signed offer letter and Agreement.
+When the offer is accepted, the company must log back into the portal and change the intern’s status to “hired”.
+Doing so will automatically prompt companies to upload the signed Offer /letter and Agreement.
 Please see detailed instructions for selecting and hiring interns.

 What are the company’s contractual obligations?

 Companies hosting interns will be required to execute an Intern Sponsorship Agreement with the MLSC that sets forth funding requirements.
-Companies must attach executed intern offer letters to this Agreement as verification that the intern(s) has/have accepted the internship position(s).
+Companies must attach executed intern offer letters to this Agreement as verification that the intern(s) has accepted the position.
 There is no explicit or implicit commitment on the part of any host company to provide future employment for any intern.

 What is the difference between an Amendment and Agreement?
 When do I need one?